 In Table 6, we report the results of cross-sectional regressions of CDS CARs on bank characteristics, including their holdings of GIIPS and Eurozone non-GIIPS sovereign bonds scaled by the banks' total assets.
 We find a significant reduction of the 2-day CDS CARs at banks with a larger exposure to GIIPS sovereign debt following Draghi speech and the announcement of OMT details.
-Overall, the results are consistent with a stabilization of the risk of banks holding GIIPS sovereign bonds, and Eurozone core banks in particular benefiting (through direct exposure or contagion effects) from a reduction of the GIIPS bank-sovereign nexus following the annoucement of the OMT.
+Similarly, we find a negative correlation between the 2-day CDS CARs and banks' GIIPS exposure around Draghi speech and the OMT, and find that this correlation is significant at the 10% level around Draghi speech even on a restricted sample of Eurozone banks only (see Appendix B).
+Overall, the results are consistent with a stabilization of the risk of all banks holding GIIPS sovereign bonds, and GIIPS banks in particular benefiting from a reduction of the GIIPS bank-sovereign nexus following the annoucement of the OMT.